BJlaunchcode24/flexpath-final-project/README.md

 3. Backend Setup
-- Edit application.properties and set your MySQL username and password.
+- Edit application.properties and set your MySQL username and password
-- Make sure the database name matches your MySQL database (mealplanner)

-spring.datasource.url=jdbc:mysql://localhost:3306/mealplanner
-spring.datasource.username=YOUR_DB_USER
-spring.datasource.password=YOUR_DB_PASSWORD
-spring.jpa.hibernate.ddl-auto=update
-spring.jpa.show-sql=true
-spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQLDialect
-jwt.secret=YOUR_SECRET_KEY66

 - Replace YOUR_DB_USER, YOUR_DB_PASSWORD, and YOUR_SECRET_KEY with your own values.

 - Start the backend server:
 cd backend
-./mvnw spring-boot:run
+./mvn spring-boot:run

-(On Windows, use mvnw spring-boot:run)

 - The backend server will be available at: http://localhost:8080